Conjunctival sac in cats. How to identify and treat conjunctivitis in a cat. Is conjunctivitis contagious?

 Symptoms of the disease

-• Lacrimation increased.
+• The lacrimation increased.

-• After sleep, the eyes "turn sour".
+• After sleep, the eyes become sour.

 • The animal squints and is afraid of bright light.

-Types of conjunctivitis in cats Catarrhal acute
+Types of conjunctivitis in cats.
+Catarrhal acute

 Purulent conjunctivitis